18th January, 2017

 Thank you for the leadership and the friendship you have shown…The relationship will get stronger than ever but it has been immeasurably strengthened under your leadership and we thank you for it.”

-In recent years, leftist pseudo-academics have begun promoting myths about Islamic civilisation to serve their contemporary political agenda.
-Leftist politicians, like Malcolm Turnbull and Barack Obama, have peddled these arguments to wear down popular resistance to Muslim mass immigration.
+In recent years, leftist pseudo-academics have begun promoting myths about Muhammedan civilisation to serve their contemporary political agenda.
+Leftist politicians, like Malcolm Turnbull and Barack Obama, have peddled these arguments to wear down popular resistance to Muhammedan mass immigration.

 “…the museum tells the story with which I’m familiar of the great heights of Islam in Spain and indeed in the Ottoman Empire, when the successful, the really successful, artistically brilliant, brilliant in every respect in terms of medicine, in terms of literature, I’m thinking of the Abbasid Caliphate, I’m thinking of the Umayyads in Spain.
 They were brilliant in large part because they were open societies.”